Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Buses and taxis are another way to travel within Tokyo and probably the best way of transportation for you to reach destinations that the subway does not serve well.

-For buses, you can opt to use Suica or Pasmo cards but I suggest that you research first on the bus routes before taking it.
+For buses, you can opt to use Suica or Pasmo cards but I suggest that you research first on the bus routes first before taking it.
 For taxis, on the other hand, it is highly recommended if you have no other option since the flag down rate of taxis is 710 yen and prepare your budget once it is past the 710 yen threshold, it will get expensive fast.

 You have come to Tokyo to explore the weird and wonderful of this city and here are my top things for you to do!